Dùthchas*

 (Commencing April 2026)

-*Dùthchas is a Gaelic concept which encompasses ideas of kinship, heritage and connections between nature, people and place.
+*Dùthchas is a Gaelic concept which encompasses ideas related to kinship, heritage and the connection between nature, people and place.

 Dùthchas could be one of the cornerstones of a reconstructed Gaelic worldview.
 The identity of a person could undoubtedly be forged by the place of their birth and the community of that place, particularly at a time in the past when populations were less mobile.